 The Pest Management Association of Trinidad and Tobago (PMATT), is a non-profit organisation, that was formed and registered in 2007.
 PMATT collaborates with stakeholders and promotes the safe use and application of pesticides and other non-chemical treatment procedures by Pest Management service providers and professionals.

-PMATT Chairman, Anthony Rostant (left) and Vice-Chairman, Victor Goden with Dr. David Ibeleme, Specialist Medical Officer, Insect Vector Control Division, Ministry of Health.
+PMATT Chairman, Anthony Rostant (left) and Director, Victor Goden with Dr. David Ibeleme, Specialist Medical Officer, Insect Vector Control Division, Ministry of Health.

 Your feedback is important as it will guide and help us better plan the way ahead, with you – our members – in mind.